Noah Robinson: Career

 Robinson worked at Rockefeller University to study deamidation in peptides.
 In 2007, Robinson, along with his father and Willie Soon, co-authored an article titled "Environmental Effects of Increased Atmospheric Carbon Dioxide", published in the fringe journal Journal of American Physicians and Surgeons, which argues that increased levels of carbon dioxide in Earth's atmosphere are not detrimental, and increase plant growth.

 Oregon State Senate

 Robinson's father, Senator Art Robinson, participated in the 2023 Oregon Senate walkout.
 Due to the passage of Measure 113, Art, along with any state legislator with 10 or more unexcused absences in a legislative session, was denied eligibility to run for re-election.
-Robinson decided to run for his fathers seat.
+Robinson decided to run for his father's seat.
 Noah faced State Representative Christine Goodwin in the Republican primary.
 In what was initially thought to be a very competitive primary, the more conservative Robinson defeated the more moderate Goodwin with 61.1% of the vote.
 Robinson then went on to defeat Democratic scientist Tracy Thompson in the general election, winning with 69.6% of the vote.

 In the 2025 session, Robinson was appointed to the Energy and Environment Committee, Education Committee, and the Joint Committee on Information Management and Technology.